gecBurton/djangorestframework-jsonschema/README.rst

 As this project is not on pypi the set up is a little more complicated.

-1. checkout this repo
+1. checkout this repo: ``git clone git@github.com:gecBurton/djangorestframework-jsonschema.git``
-2. cd djangorestframework-jsonschema
+2. change directory: ``cd djangorestframework-jsonschema``
-3. python setup.py sdist
+3. build package: ``python setup.py sdist``

-this project is now built as a package and can be installed via requirements.txt
+The package can be installed via requirements.txt

 .. code-block:: txt